Kitware/SMTK/doc/tutorials/add_a_bridge/entity_uuids.rst

 or filter.

-Although not required by this technique, you should be aware that you may store information about a particular bridge session instance in an SMTK JSON file by subclassing the :smtk:`BridgeIOJSON` class.
+Although not required by this technique, you should be aware that you may store information about a particular session session instance in an SMTK JSON file by subclassing the :smtk:`SessionIOJSON` class.

-.. _bridge-by-sequence:
+.. _session-by-sequence:

 Adding UUIDs as sequences
 -------------------------